Reading

 https://www.booktrust.org.uk/books-and-reading/our-recommendations/great-books-guide/

-To select high quality texts for your child we use the Pie Corbett reading spine, as well as looking at up to date national reading award winners.
+To select high quality texts for each class we use the Pie Corbett reading spine, as well as looking at up to date national reading award winners.

 In each Year group we have a core book list to link to our topics.
 Click on the link below to see what these are.

-Sometimes a child can be an excellent reader but not necessarily understand everything they have read.
-We have recently introduced ‘Super 6’ at Woodthorpe to help support our children in becoming ‘active readers’.
-As a school, we have identified six separate but complimentary skills for comprehension:
+Sometimes a child can be an excellent reader, but not necessarily understand everything they have read.
+As a school, we have identified six separate but complimentary skills for comprehension, which we use when discussing texts in school.
+These skills are:

 Read aloud